Global Leadership Trends

 KAREN: Mickey, what does that mean for companies whose goal is to achieve sustainable or even breakthrough success?

-KAREN: What role does our profession play as trusted advisors to these businesses, executives, and leaders worldwide?
+KAREN: So Mickey, you painted an exciting picture.
+What role does our profession play as trusted advisors to these businesses, executives, and leaders worldwide?

 MICKEY: Above all, we do have to realize that we are indeed role models and our behaviors will cascade throughout the global business community, across industry, across cultures, and across functions worldwide.
 The impact we have and can have is significant.
 We must realize that trust and treat it with a dignity and respect it deserves.